rburkholder/mqtt2mqtt/README.md

-intro:
+# Intro

-* currently a generic reflector
+* a Victron CerboGX specific reflector
-* will probably evolve to be victron centric due to particular messages
+* does not require Victron VRM or CerboGX interface to be running
+  * proper keepalive messages transmitted
 * will probably deprecate once apparition can handle multiple mqtt brokers
+* automatically subscribes to full CerboGX MQTT stream
+* requires the CerboGX MQTT broker to be enabled
+* CerboGX Modbus TCP Server is not required

-to build:
+To build:

     # pre-requisites:
     #  boost from git@github.com:rburkholder/libs-build.git